smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/databaseManagementManual.md

 ```
 psql -U rif40 -d <your database name> -w -e -P pager=off -v verbosity=terse -v debug_level=0 -v use_plr=N -v pghost=localhost -v echo=none -f alter_scripts/<alter script name>
 ```

+The following partitioning limitations are ascheduled to be fixed in Postgres 11:

+* Executor-stage partition pruning or faster child table pruning or parallel partition processing (i.e. partition elimination using bind variables);
+* Hash partitioning;
+* UPDATEs that cause rows to move from one partition to another;
+* Support for routing tuples to partitions that are foreign tables;
+* Support for index constraints, such as UNIQUE, across the entire partition tree; indexes need to be defined on the individual leaf partitions (unique indexes span only the individual partitions);
+* Support for referencing regular tables from partitioned parent tables;
+* Support for "catch-all" / "fallback" / "default" partition.

+There is no support currently planned for:

+* Referencing partitioned parent tables in foreign key relationships;
+* "Splitting" or "merging" partitions using dedicated commands;
+* Automatic creation of partitions (e.g. for values not covered).

 ## 6.2 SQL Server